sign-in-canada/sign-in-canada.github.io/tests/README.md

-## Testing Signin Canada (SIC)
+## Testing Signin Canada Acceptance Platform (SICAP)
-To test Signin Canada Acceptance Platform application it is important to have or setup the [environment](../environment/README.md).
+To test Signin Canada Acceptance Platform (SICAP) application it is important to have or setup the [environment](../environment/README.md).
 Usually these envrionments are already available and provided but if in an unforseeable circumstances you have to create one, instructions are available [here](../environment/README.md).

 ### Test Suite

-### Web based Manual Test Flows
+### Web based Manual Functional Test Flows

 ```
 https://rp1.tbstest.catslab.ca/RPSimulator/